6.16 Emergency hostels and shelters — Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs)

 "Emergency Hostels and Shelters" mean temporary accommodation provided to people experiencing homelessness.
 Typically, these are individuals in crisis seeking temporary supports pending resolution of the issues that gave rise to the emergency.
 It does not include residents of interval or transition homes for abused women or victims of family violence (see Directive 3.2: Residential arrangements for more information).

-Emergency hostels and shelters provided by a Consolidated Municipal Service Manager (CMSM) or a District Social Services Administration Board (DSSAB) under the Community Homelessness Prevention Initiative (CHPI) are considered temporary accommodation for the purposes of social assistance.
+Emergency hostels and shelters provided by a Consolidated Municipal Service Manager (CMSM) or a District Social Services Administration Board (DSSAB) under a Ministry of Municipal Affairs and Housing (MMAH) program to prevent homelessness are considered temporary accommodation for the purposes of social assistance.

-Persons staying at a CHPI-funded emergency hostel or shelter who are eligiblefor Ontario Works will receive financial assistance and employment assistance.
+Persons staying at an emergency hostel or shelter that is funded by an MMAH program to prevent homelessness, and who are eligible for Ontario Works, will receive financial assistance and employment assistance.

 Eligible recipients may also be provided applicable benefits including a Special Diet Allowance, Pregnancy/Breast-feeding Nutritional Allowance, Remote Communities Allowance, Special Boarder Allowance, Advanced Age Allowance or Transition Child Benefit.